 - Music industry professionals know LVC's program produces graduates who have what it takes to succeed.

 - Musicians and music marketers learn side-by-side and share their skills with each other.

-- Music business majors are required to intern after their junior year.
+- You'll have an internship after your junior year.
 Students have interned nationwide for large-corporate and small-cottage music businesses, including the Harrisburg Symphony Orchestra, Big Machine Label Group, EMI, The Syndicate Entertainment Marketing Agency, and more.
 Read weekly reports from previous interns.